qiskit-community/spank-plugins/plugins/spank_qrmi/README.md

 ```

 > [!NOTE]
 > There are optional argumentis available.
 It allows you to add environment variables to the Slurm process where the SPANK plugin is loaded.
+The format for specifying environment variables is defined as follows.
 > ```bash
-> --env:{environment variable name}={environment variable value}
+> --env:{variable name}={value}
 > ```
 >
 > For example, when interacting with Quantum resources via an HTTP proxy, the environment variables `http_proxy`, `https_proxy`, and `no_proxy` are required.
 These can be added as shown below.